kubermatic/kubermatic/docs/datacenters.md

 The `datacenters.yaml` file describes the datacenters that Kubermatic can deploy clusters to.
 This includes the cloud provider details, regions or zones that are supported, if it is a seed cluster, authorization credentials, API addresses, etc...

+### What is a Seed Cluster?

+Seed clusters are just another datacenter, but are different in one particular way: They are the datacenter in which other clusters _control plane_ components are deployed.
+They must be an already deployed Kubernetes cluster, and must have a Kubeconfig entry with a matching name.
+Though the Kubermatic components only get deployed into a single seed cluster, the other seed clusters are controlled via those same Kubermatic components.

+Seed datacenters are identified by setting `is_seed` to `true` in the Datacenter block

 ### Datacenter Block

   The datacenter block is defined by the name of the datacenter.